bcc-code/bcc-membership-docs/webhooks.md

 ###### URL

-The URL fields has to be a fully valid URL including the protocol (https), we don't add or remove anything when posting to this URL
+The URL fields has to be a fully valid URL including the protocol (https), we don't add or remove anything when posting to this URL.
+NOTE: updating webhook endpoint URL may take up to 2 minutes in the system.

 ###### Signing Key